Phasianoidea

 Phasianoidea is a superfamily of birds of the order of the Galliformes.

 Taxonomy

 Description

 The superfamily was described in 1825 by the Irish zoologist Nicholas Aylward Vigors.

 Etymology

 The name Phasianoidea is formed by the union of the elements of scientific Latin Phasian- and -oidea.
 The first is the genitive root of the name of its type genus, Phasianus; and the second is the ending -oidea, neutral plural of -oideus, derived from ancient Greek εἴδος eidos, 'aspect', 'appearance', 'form', with the union vowel -o-, used in the formation of numerous names of orders and superfamilies of animals.
 Literally: 'those who look like pheasants'.

-Families

-The superfamily is subdivided into three families: